 Look up at a bright, blue sky and you may notice tiny dots of moving light.
 You aren’t imagining these spots.
-They are created by your own white blood cells flowing through your eyes.
-What you are experiencing is a very normal occurrence called the blue field entoptic phenomenon.
+This is a very normal occurrence called the blue field entoptic phenomenon.

-Blood flows to your eyes through capillaries that pass over the retina — the tissue at the back of your eye that acts as a receptor for all light.
+Blood flows to your eyes through blood vessels that pass over the retina — the part of your eye that acts as a receptor for all light.
 Red blood cells, which make up more than 90 percent of your blood, absorb blue light.
-As these cells move through the capillaries in front of your retina, your eye and brain adjust so that you don’t see shadows or dark spots.
+White blood cells let blue light through to your retina, which then sends a signal of increased brightness to the brain.

 In contrast, floaters, which are clumps in your vitreous, the gel-like fluid in your eye, differ in size and brightness.
 If the eye stops moving, the floaters settle down.
 If the eye moves, the floaters follow more slowly.

 Flashes look like lightning streaks or stars, can last for 10 to 20 minutes and may come and go for several weeks or months.

 If you notice a change in your vision or have a sudden onset of flashes or floaters, call an ophthalmologist right away.
 New or increased flashes or floaters can be a sign of a retinal detachment.